N1 (South Africa): Northern Cape

 The N1 has a short section in the Northern Cape.
-After re-entering the Northern Cape, it passes north-east past the town of Richmond before intersecting with the N10 at Hanover, which is the halfway point between Johannesburg and Cape Town.
+After re-entering the Northern Cape, it passes north-east past the town of Richmond before intersecting with the N10 at Hanover.
 The N1 then continues towards Colesberg, where it meets the northern terminus of the N9 just south-west of the town.
-Approximately 35km after Colesberg, the N1 crosses the Orange River and enters the Free State.
+Approximately 35 km after Colesberg, the N1 crosses the Orange River and enters the Free State.